 Creating a culture that promotes excellent behaviour requires a clear vision of what good behaviour looks like.
 Schools in Initio Learning Trust ensure pupils can learn in a calm, safe, and supportive environment and work to protect them from disruption.
-Schools are clear about which behaviours are permitted and prohibited; the values, attitudes, and beliefs they promote and the social norms and routines that should be encouraged throughout the school community (please see school specific behaviour guidance - available at appendix 3 - for further information).
+Schools are clear about which behaviours are permitted and prohibited; the values, attitudes, and beliefs they promote and the social norms and routines that should be encouraged throughout the school community.
+All schools in Initio Learning Trust explicitly teach acceptable behaviour following the trust behaviour curriculum (from September 2025).